 - Scope of Benefit

 - Tuition Remission covers the cost of tuition only.
-Drexel University College of Medicine will waive the General Fee for Eligible Employees.
+The University will waive the General Fee for Eligible Employees.

 - Schools and programs to which this benefit does not apply include but are not limited to the following: